TPPSellinger/eSMC/README.md

 How to use eSMC :

-Step one : Download the package.
+Step one : Download or clone the repository eSMC.
+Extract the zip file.

-Step two : Download the script to install the package.
-Make sure the path of the package is correct (You may have to modify the script depending on where the package has been downloaded).
-Execute the script to install package on your local machine.
+Step two : Open the script : install_eSMC.R in Rstudio or a text editor.
+Make sure the path of the package (eSMC_0.2.0.tar.gz) is correct (line 6).
+If the package is in a different folder, modify the path to the correct folder.
+Execute the script to install the package on your local machine (by selecting everything and then clicking run in Rstudio).

 Application to simulated data (For beginning users on Unix and Windows users) :

 Note : This script is based on the original simulator scrm through the R package scrm.
-Hence, seed banks and self-fertilization cannot be simulated.
+Hence, seed banks (beta) and self-fertilization (sigma) cannot be simulated.
 See the next section for simulating data with seed banks and self-fertilization.

-Step three : Download the R script easy_test_esmc.R
+Step three : Open the downloaded R script easy_test_esmc.R

-Step four : Execute the code.
-This may take some time (10 to 30 minutes depending on your machine)
+Step four : Execute the script.
+This may take some time (10 to 30 minutes depending on your machine).
+This script simulates data under a saw-tooth demographic scenario.
+When analysis is finished, the estimated demographic history is ploted with the estimated recombination rate over mutation rate (r/mu) .

 Application to simulated data (For advanced users on Unix user ) :